amient/affinity/README.md

         --create --partitions 1 --replication-factor 2 --config cleanup.policy=compact

-A single node may be started with one region serving all 4 partitions byt starting `RestApiNode` with the following arguments:
+A single node may be started with one region serving all 4 partitions byt starting `ApiNode` with the following arguments:

     ExampleSystem 2551 127.0.0.1 8081 4 0,1,2,3

-For pseudo-distributed mode, the `ExampleApp` can be launched which will run 2 nodes locally each taking 2 of the 4 partitions.
+For pseudo-distributed mode, the `ExampleApp` can be launched which will run 4 nodes locally each taking 2 of the 4 partitions which means there is for each physical partiton one master and one standby.